NBA postpones 5 more games; Young, Vogel enter protocols

 “It is what it is.
 Just trying to stay safe as possible and that’s all you can do,” Lakers guard Russell Westbrook said of the NBA’s rising numbers.
 Westbrook was briefly in the protocols late last week, before returning at least three negative coronavirus tests and being cleared to return to play without missing a game.

-The league and the National Basketball Players Association have been discussing a plan in which teams in desperate need of players would be able to sign reinforcements to 10-day contracts but without those deals impacting salary cap and luxury tax figures.
-That deal has not yet been finalized, though talks are continuing.

 The Cavaliers had five players enter the protocols on Sunday, the team said.
-All five — center Jarrett Allen, forwards Lamar Stevens and Dylan Windler and guards Denzel Valentine and RJ Nembhard — tested positive for COVID-19, according to a person who spoke to The Associated Press on condition of anonymity because the team did not release that specific detail.
+All five — center Jarrett Allen, forwards Lamar Stevens and Dylan Windler and guards Denzel Valentine and RJ Nembhard — tested positive for COVID-19, according to a person who spoke to AP on condition of anonymity because the team did not release that specific detail.

 They joined Isaac Okoro and Evan Mobley, who entered the protocols previously.

-Vogel wasn't on the bench when his Lakers played Sunday at Chicago.
-David Fizdale will coach in Vogel's place, the Lakers said.
+Vogel wasn't on the bench when his Lakers lost Sunday at Chicago.
+David Fizdale coached in Vogel's place.
 The Bulls returned to the court after having two games postponed last week.

 A number of assistant coaches and referees are also in the protocols, along with the 75 players.
 Among the players added Sunday was Golden State's Andrew Wiggins, who was reluctantly vaccinated before the season to play home games in San Francisco.